benmvp/react-workshop/05-email-form/README.md

 }
 ```

 As of now, the DOM is maintaining the state of the input fields; React has no idea what the values of the fields are.
-They are currently "uncontrolled components."
-We want to make them "controlled components" so we can keep tracking of their state within `EmailForm`.
+They are currently ["uncontrolled components"](https://reactjs.org/docs/uncontrolled-components.html).
+We want to make them "controlled components" so we can keep track of their state within `EmailForm`.

 Add new state properties for `from` & `message` and pass those state properties as the `value` of the corresponding input fields.
 Then `onChange` of the fields, update the corresponding state properties.